 I’m always surprised to find how few people have heard of this little gem.
 Pine Mountain Lake is a family-friendly gated community in Groveland, about 25 miles from Yosemite’s Big Oak Flat entrance.
 The community is private, but you can access the lake and other community amenities with a $40 entrance pass.
 The pass is good for 7 days.

 This is a great place to simply rent a lake house and relax.
 Some of the lakefront homes have access to their own docks and beaches.
-There are also three swimming beaches, picnicking, and fishing areas along the 6 miles of shoreline.
+There are also three swimming beaches, picnic sites, playgrounds, and fishing areas along the 6 miles of shoreline.

 Not sure where to settle in for the day?
-A pontoon boat water taxi shuttle operates between the beaches throughout the summer.
+A pontoon boat water taxi shuttle operates between the beaches and Fisherman’s Cove throughout the summer.